Polihale Coast Beach

 - Showers: A cold outdoor shower is available in the parking lot for rinsing off after swimming in the ocean.
 There are no hot water showers available at Polihale Beach.

 - Picnic Areas: Several picnic tables are available throughout Polihale Beach Park.
 There is also plenty of open space for setting up your lawn chairs or blankets for picnicking and sunbathing on the sand.

-- Grills and Pavilions: Grills and several pavilions are located throughout Polihale Beach Park for gatherings and BBQ.
+- Grills and Pavilions: Several pavilions are located throughout Polihale Beach Park for gatherings and BBQs.

 — article continued below —